-The CAPS PM{ex} system, described in detail and assessed in several studies, such as Massoli et al. (2010), Petzold et al. (2013) and Perim de Faria et al. (2017) measures light extinction by determining the change in signal phase shift caused by the introduction of particles into an optical cavity relative to the particle free baseline measurement.
-The use of high reflectivity mirrors (reflectivity approximately 99.99%) in the optical cavity creates the long measurement path of approximately 2 km required to measure very low values of light extinction (limit of detection of 1-2 Mm-1 in 1 second sample period).
+The CAPS PM{ex} system, described in detail and assessed in several studies, such as Massoli et al. (2010), Petzold et al. (2013) and Perim de Faria et al. (2017), measures light extinction by determining the change in signal phase shift caused by the introduction of particles into an optical cavity relative to the particle-free baseline measurement.
+The use of high-reflectivity mirrors (approximately 99.99 % reflectivity) in the optical cavity creates the long measurement path of approximately 2 km required to measure very low values of light extinction (limit of detection of $1-2 \text{ Mm}^{-1}$ in 1 s sample period).